diku-dk/hpps-e2023-pub/README.md

 ## Assignments

-There are 5 assignment in total during the course with deadlines roughly every week.
+There are 6 assignment in total during the course with deadlines roughly every week.
+They overlap slightly to allow for more flexibility in your scheduling, but think of them as weekly assignment.

 The assignments will be graded with points from 0 to 4 and it is not possible to re-hand-in any of the assignments.